Jung Joon-young KakaoTalk chatrooms: January 2021 – present: Seungri's trial concludes

 On August 12, Seungri was sentenced by a military court to a three-year prison term on nine charges related to the Burning Sun scandal, one of which was a "violation of the Act on Special Cases Concerning The Punishment, Etc. of Sexual Crimes" or his distribution of three nude photos of women via a mobile chatroom.
 As part of the sentencing, his personal information was reported to the government's sex crimes' registry, with employment restrictions.

-Seungri's case concluded in a military appeals court in January 2022, with a reduced prison sentence of a year and a half and a fine, based on an admission of guilt and "refection" on all nine charges.
+Seungri's case concluded in a military appeals court in January 2022, with a reduced prison sentence of a year and a half and a fine, based on an admission of guilt and "reflection" on all nine charges.

 Investigative reporting

 The SBS investigative reporter who examined the KakaoTalk chat messages sent by the whistleblower to the television station SBS funE was Kang Kyung-yoon.
 When she started interviewing some of the victims of the videos, she found they did not know of their existence.
 She said, "Some of them begged, 'Please save me.
 How do I live after this?'"
 She said they were ashamed and angry but feared "wearing a scarlet letter as a sex crime victim", and thus feared being identified.
 Kang said that the sex video investigation was seen by some people as a means to avert attention away from the larger corruption scandal with its multiple allegations, but she perceived it as a serious social issue that needed reporting on.
-On November 25, 2019, following the assumed suicide of idol Goo Hara, Kang said that Goo, who had undergone public scrutiny over a sex video that was filmed by her boyfriend, had contacted her to offer support.
+On November 25, 2019, following the suicide of idol Goo Hara, Kang said that Goo, who had undergone public harassment over a sex video that was threatened to be shared by her ex-boyfriend, had contacted her to offer support.
+It was later revealed that Goo had a pivotal role in revealing the identity of Yoon Gyu-geun, the Seoul Metropolitan Police Agency officer to whom the member of chatrooms referred to as a "police chief" that "watched their backs".
+Goo was a friend of Choi and convinced him to reveal Yoon's identity to Kang.